Days of Action Against Violence Against Women

 At the University of Montpellier:

-- To report acts of violence, discrimination, sexual harassment, sexist behavior, and for guidance, the best people to contact are the UM gender equality officer and the head of the Quality of Life at Work department.
+- To report incidents of violence, discrimination, sexual harassment, or sexist behavior, and for guidance, please contact the UM Gender Equality Officer and the Head of the Workplace Quality of Life Department.

-- More information on the system for reporting acts of violence, discrimination, harassment, and sexist behavior, and on contacts at UM.
+- More information on the reporting system for acts of violence, discrimination, harassment, and sexist behavior, as well as contact information at the UM.

 Outside the University of Montpellier:

-- Violence against women helpline: 39 19 (free and anonymous call).
-24 hours a day, 7 days a week.
+- Domestic Violence Hotline: 39 19 (toll-free and anonymous).
+Available 24 hours a day, 7 days a week.

 - Portal for reporting gender-based and sexual violence: here.

-National toll-free number for people who are deaf, hard of hearing, aphasic, or dysphasic.
-Available 24/7. - Pharmacies: victims of violence can raise the alarm there.
+A toll-free national number for people who are deaf, hard of hearing, aphasic, or dysphasic.
+Available 24 hours a day, 7 days a week. - Pharmacies: Victims of violence can report incidents there.

 - Information Center on Women’s and Family Rights (CIDFF):

-Contact the CIDFF in your department. - Social worker at Montpellier Police Headquarters:
+Contact the CIDFF in your department. - Social worker at the Montpellier Police Headquarters:

 Ms. Fatiha Bounoua, 06 74 94 49 73.

-Support for victims and liaison between police and medical services.
+Support for victims and liaison between the police and medical services.